Blockbuster Memo Uncovered – Atari planned to incorporate ColecoVision back in 1983!

 AtariAge forum goer, Dutchman2000, who acquired an Atari-related paperwork lot, has shared the text from a fascinating internal memo that describes plans for the company to make use of a version of Coleco’s ColecoVision hardware in their products.
 While the author of the original memo does not wish for a scan of the document to be made available, Dutchman2000 did receive permission to transcribe the text.
 Dutchman2000 in turn gave me permission to repost the text of the memo here.

 As an historian, I must admit I’ve never come across this particular bit of information.
 While we know well the history of Atari’s console ambitions, including the actual releases of the Atari 2600, 5200, 7800, XEGS, and Jaguar, and that, for example, Nintendo approached Atari about distributing their Famicom in the US (later known as the Nintendo Entertainment System and initially distributed by Worlds of Wonder), this particular revelation about a potential monster Atari 5200 revision that could have been a contender throughout the 1980s, Crash or no Crash, is pretty mind-blowing.
+Be sure to get a betfair promo code for the best play online.

 Here’s the text of the memo, which also includes some interesting technical analyses unmolested by the needs of marketing: